 Continue reading “Fido is Contraband: No Property Interest In Unlicensed Pets”

 Everyone have a nice holiday?
 Awesome.
 Glad that could happen.
 Now button up the top button on your shirt, tighten your tie, and hunker down in the cubicle of sorrow you’ve built around your desk with old files.
-The weekend’s over, and we got a couple months before the next day off rolls around to make us feel like humans again, it’s time to start being the faithful servant of all the assholes that can’t add two and two together without somehow making it equal “banana.”
+The weekend’s over, and we got a couple months before the next day off rolls around to make us feel like humans again, it’s time to start being the faithful servant of all the idiots that can’t add two and two together without somehow making it equal “banana.”

 So this will be part of a three (or more) part series taking a look at how lawyers, owners, and clients need to view their pets in relation to the applicable laws.
 Today we take a look at pets as property and what that means for the more financial aspects of legal practice.